 - Connect with friends and family you normally do not have a chance to talk to

-Lastly, create the feelings of wonder and excitement with all those that you meet and come in contact with.
+Lastly, make a conscious decision to create the feeling of wonder and excitement with all those that you meet and come in contact with this holiday season.
 This period of time is short and should be enjoyed by all, especially you!

-Written by Rita Larsen, RDN, CD; Elite Sports Clubs Nutrition Educator & Diet Counselor
+Written by Rita Larsen, RDN, CD; Elite Sports Clubs Guest Author

 Rita is certified in Positive Psychology, University of Penn; has a BS in Dietetics from Kansas State University; and an Internship and Masters at the Indiana University Medical Center.